magnific0/wondershaper/README.md

 ### Persistent usage of wondershaper (optional)

+Instead of using the commandline options to set the rates and interface as previously shown, it is necessary to set these parameters in the ```wondershaper.conf``` configuration file.
+You can edit this file using your favourite text editor (vim in the example below) as such:

+    sudo vim /etc/systemd/wondershaper.conf

 To make sure wondershaper is reactivated on reboot a systemd service file is provided.
-First enable wondershapre as a systemd service using:
+Enable and start wondershaper as a systemd service using:

-    sudo systemctl enable wondershaper.service
+    sudo systemctl enable --now wondershaper.service

-Instead of using the commandline options to set the rates and interface as previously shown, it is necessary to set these parameters in the ```wondershaper.conf``` configuration file.
-You can edit this file using your favourite text editor (nano in the example below) as such:

-    sudo nano /etc/conf.d/wondershaper.conf

 This way wondershaper is activated with your setting upon reboot.